 - a school community event/activity/research project involving students, teachers and parents

-- a citizen science project, e.g. a scientist or researcher engages and collaborates with the local community to gather data for a scientific project (this project can also be instigated by an individual or community group)
+- a citizen science project, e.g. a scientist or researcher engages and collaborates with the local community to gather data for a scientific project (we also have Queensland Citizen Science Grants that you may be eligible to apply for).

 - an open house, e.g. invite the local community to a conducted tour of your scientific premises